Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 Sensitive entities in the same way as entity owners are links between objects and the selection mechanism.

 The purpose of entities is to define what parts of the object will be selectable in particular.
 Thus, any object that is meant to be selectable must be split into sensitive entities (one or several).
 For instance, to apply face selection to an object it is necessary to explode it into faces and use them for creation of a sensitive entity set.

 @figure{visualization_image005.png,"Example of a shape divided into sensitive entities",400}

 Depending on the user's needs, sensitive entities may be atomic (point or edge) or complex.
 Complex entities contain many sub-elements that can be handled by detection mechanism in a similar way (for example, a polyline stored as a set of line segments or a triangulation).

 Entities are used as internal units of the selection algorithm and do not contain any topological data, hence they have a link to an upper-level interface that maintains topology-specific methods.

 #### Entity owner

-Each sensitive entity stores a reference to its owner, which is a class connecting the entity and the corresponding selectable object.
+Each *Select3D_SensitiveEntity* stores a reference to its owner *SelectMgr_EntityOwner*, which is a class connecting the entity and the corresponding selectable object (*SelectMgr_SelectableObject*).
 Besides, owners can store any additional information, for example, the topological shape of the sensitive entity, highlight colors and methods, or if the entity is selected or not.

 #### Selection

-To simplify the handling of different selection modes of an object, sensitive entities linked to their owners are organized into sets, called **selections**.
+To simplify the handling of different selection modes of an object, sensitive entities linked to their owners are organized into sets, called **selections** (*SelectMgr_Selection*).
 Each selection contains entities created for a certain mode along with the sensitivity and update states.

 #### Selectable object

-Selectable object stores information about all created selection modes and sensitive entities.
+Selectable object (*SelectMgr_SelectableObject* or more precisely *AIS_InteractiveObject*) stores information about all created selection modes and sensitive entities.

 All successors of a selectable object must implement the method that splits its presentation into sensitive entities according to the given mode.
 The computed entities are arranged in one selection and added to the list of all selections of this object.
 No selection will be removed from the list until the object is deleted permanently.

-For all standard OCCT shapes, zero mode is supposed to select the whole object (but it may be redefined easily in the custom object).
-For example, the standard OCCT selection mechanism and *AIS_Shape* determine the following modes (see AIS_Shape::SelectionMode()):
+For all standard OCCT interactive objects, zero mode is supposed to select the whole object (but it may be redefined in the custom object).
+For example, the *AIS_Shape* object determine the following modes (see AIS_Shape::SelectionMode()):
-  - 0 -- selection of the entire object *(AIS_Shape)*;
+  - 0 -- selection of the entire object (AIS_Shape);
   - 1 -- selection of the vertices (TopAbs_VERTEX);
   - 2 -- selection of the edges (TopAbs_EDGE);
   - 3 -- selection of the wires (TopAbs_WIRE);